 After working intensively for several years on the search for a permanent home for WMS, the Board made a bid on the North Creek campus and two adjacent buildings, proceeded with an extensive due diligence period prior to finalizing the purchase, and took ownership of the North Creek Corporate Center on December 16, 2011.

 Alumni students and their families, some dating back to our very first class, gathered to help WMS celebrate 30 years of excellence in Montessori education.

 WMS Orienteering Team came from behind to win first place as they defended their National Interscholastic title of the past two years.

 Woodinville Montessori High School

 In March 2013, the Board of Trustees unanimously approved the expansion of our Woodinville Montessori High School, adding one grade per year, beginning with 10th grade in fall 2014 and 11th grade in fall 2015.
-The first graduating class is anticipated in June of 2017.

 We Are a Level 2 Green School

 In June 2013, thanks to the hard work of the Jr. High Environmental Leadership Club and the ongoing efforts of the entire WMS community, WMS attained Level 2 status!
 Continuing to operate at a high rate of compost collecting and recycling, with added focus on energy consumption and educating our community and neighbors.